 - Individual packets of chewy candy (to help with popping ears on take-off and landing)

-- Individual bags of gold fish
+- Individual bags of Goldfish

 - A couple of lollipops

-Sigg water bottles - airline attendants are more than happy to fill these during flights.
+- Sigg water bottles - airline attendants are more than happy to fill these during flights.
 Using these as opposed to the plastic cups on planes will not only reduce the number of spills (aka wet clothes that will need changing) but also help the environment.
-I also recommend filling these once you are through airport security, drinking will also aide in the relief of popping ears during take-off and landing.
+I also recommend filling these once you are through airport security, drinking will also aid in the relief of popping ears during take-off and landing.

 Here are my top picks.